TidyMaze/photo-derush/progress.md

 - 2025-08-23: Refactored model.py for robust logging and input validation
 - 2025-08-23: Added comprehensive unit tests for ImageModel (input validation, error handling, persistence)
 - 2025-08-23: All tests pass for ImageModel, confirming robust error handling and correct behavior

-Progress: 80%
-Next step: Add search/filter by filename or EXIF
+- 2025-08-23: Implemented and tested search/filter by filename and EXIF in ImageModel
+- 2025-08-23: All tests pass for search/filter features, including edge cases

+Progress: 85%
+Next step: Add responsive grid layout with selection highlight (Lightroom-style polish)